ethanrobevans/ethanrobevans.github.io/cv.md

 - Competent machinist (CNC lathe & Mill)
 - Proficient with various forms of additive manufacturing
-- Experience with high tolerance precision glassblowing for the semiconductor industry
+- Experience with high precision glassblowing for the semiconductor industry

 <!-- ### Footer